Santhanam (actor): Career

 He starring in Dhilluku Dhuddu 2 (2019) is the sequel to Dhilluku Dhuddu.
 Santhanam's brand of comedy is 'giving counters' or mocking heroes, villains and everyone in the film something that Goundamani used to do.
-His film, A1 (2019) was a saving grace but the actor is back to his routine with Dagaalty (2020).
-Santhanam outperforms himself in choosing one bad film after another.
-His brand of comedy, expressions and body language have become repetitive.
-In Kannan’s Biskoth (2020), Santhanam plays a person who works in a biscuit factory.
-But what we recently discovered is that the actor also appears as a king in a portion of the film, set in the 18th century.
+His film, A1 (2019) was followed with Dagaalty (2020).He appeared in Kannan’s Biskoth (2020), where he plays a biscuit factory employee, who discovers that he is an 18th century king.
 In Parris Jeyaraj (2021), Santhanam is a YouTuber who is famous among youngsters for his gaana songs.
 Next in Dikkiloona (2021), a science fiction comedy film written and directed by Karthik Yogi.
 In Agent Kannayiram (2022), Santhanam played the role of a self-proclaimed, private detective who tries to solve the mystery behind the unsolved dead bodies found in and around the railway tracks.

+In 2023, he has delivered his next, titled DD Returns, a horror comedy.
+It opened with positive reviews from both critics and audience.
+However, Kick and 80s Buildup was released to negative reviews.
+In 2024, follow Vadakkupatti Ramasamy and Inga Naan Thaan Kingu.